 Contrary to the common belief that ignorance fuels the acceptance of a matrix-like reality, it is curiosity that often propels this belief.
 People are attracted to the notion of discovering hidden truths and understanding the world in ways that differ from the majority’s perspective.
 The group forms, in a manner reminiscent of a cult, and establishes easily comprehensible guidelines, resembling the revolutionaries from another pop-cultural and frequently misunderstood film—Fight Club.
 The theme of ‘stepping out of the dark’ is central to Plato’s cave allegory, The Matrix, and various conspiracy theories.
 Such curiosity ignites a desire to investigate and question conventional narratives, leading some individuals to adopt alternative interpretations of reality.

-Furthermore, it is a fact that people do engage in conspiracies.
+Now, it is a fact that people do engage in conspiracies (and that child trafficking is a big problem).
 A brief examination of history reveals numerous instances of conspiracies, some of which have even led to wars between nations.
 However, in retrospect, these conspiracies can often be explained without assuming the involvement of thousands of people.
 The complexity and impact of these historical events do not necessarily require large-scale collusion; often, they can be understood through the actions and decisions of a relatively small number of individuals or groups and through a systemic rationality.
 This understanding helps differentiate between plausible historical conspiracies and the more elaborate, less credible theories that claim widespread secret collaboration.
 If it exists, the matrix is not a planned construction of anybody but a Baudrillardian process beyond anyones control.

 In addition, it’s important to recognize that the world is inherently unjust.
 Justice is a human concept, one that evolves over time as we make what we call progress.
 However, in the realm of nature, there is no concept of justice at least none I am aware of; nature operates outside of morality.
 Absolute justice remains elusive and if we seek an explanation for the world’s injustice, conspiracy theories provide a sense of comfort.